-Figure 1 Age and building code distribution of dwellings (Statistics Norway and Multiconsult)
+Figure 1 Age and building code distribution of dwellings (Statistics Norway and Multiconsult, January 2021)

 Of the total stock, apartments constitute 30%, and small residential buildings the remaining 70%.
-Apartment's share is however increasing, and has been over the last couple of decades.
+However, the share of apartments is increasing and has been over the last couple of decades.